ixd-physical-computing/IxD-PhysicalComputing-22/schedule.md

 #### Read and Watch:

-- Forest Mims, **Getting Started with Electronics** 13-page excerpt, though highly recommend reading the whole book.
+- Forest Mims, **Getting Started with Electronics**.
+13-page excerpt, though highly recommend reading the whole book.
   - Pages 6, 7, 13, 14, 15, 16, 17, 20, 21, 28, 29, 30, 31
 - Tom Igoe & Dan O'Sullivan, **Physical Computing: Sensing and Controlling the Physical World with Computers**.
 Out-dated in parts but still a great introduction to fundamentals.
 Read the following chapters:
   - Introduction